HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       WHERE size_color_material_row =1;
 -- I want to understand the favourite color which was chose by each Sub-Category, then update to store and prepare products for inventories

--- 2. What were the factor chosen the most per state?
+-- 2. WHAT WERE THE FACTOR CHOSEN THE MOST PER STATE?
    WITH size_color_material_ETC AS (
             SELECT size,
                    color,